briansmith337/zulip/templates/zerver/help/bots-and-integrations.md

 Bot type | Permissions | Common uses
 ---|---|---
-Incoming webhook | Send messages into Zulip | Third party integrations Outgoing webhook | Send messages into Zulip, read messages where the bot is addressed | Third party integrations, most custom bots <!-- # ignorelongline -->
+Incoming webhook | Send messages into Axxess | Third party integrations Outgoing webhook | Send messages into Axxess, read messages where the bot is addressed | Third party integrations, most custom bots <!-- # ignorelongline -->
 Generic | Anything the bot creator can do | Automating tasks, bots that listen to all messages on a stream API super bot (self-hosted only) | Anything any user can do | Mirroring